Photo Reprints for Sale

 Consisting today of over 600,000 prints, negatives, glass-plate negatives and slides, the photo collection is one of the stellar components of the museum’s archival holdings.
-In addition to being the most comprehensive collection in existence of photographs and negatives documenting Santa Monica’s history, most of the images in the collection cannot be found anywhere else.
-The photos are the most sought a coming in on nearly a daily basis from writers, publishers, the media, students, teachers, scholars and a host of others inside and outside the region.
+In addition to being the most comprehensive collection in existence of photographs and negatives documenting Santa Monica’s history, most of the images in the collection are unique, rare, and not available anywhere else.

 In the 1990s, the museum’s collection of images was significantly augmented by the accession of major photo collections from within the city of Santa Monica.
 In 1995, the museum received the photo archives of Outlook newspaper photographer, Bill Beebe, whose collection of over 75,000 images spans the 1930s to the 1960s.
 This acquisition was followed in 1998 by the accession of the Outlook archives (over 300,000 images covering its 123 years of operation) and by the accession of the personal archives of Bob Smith (over 6,000 negatives, including images of former Presidents Nixon and Kennedy), staff photographer at the Outlook between 1970 and 1997 and the archival collections of the former City Scene newspaper in 1998 (over 6,000 images).